offbynull/learn/Math/input/input.md

 The algorithm used by humans to multiply large numbers together is called `{bm} vertical multiplication`.
 Vertical multiplication relies on three ideas...

-1. humans have the ability to multiply a single digit number to another single digit number through memorization.
+1. Humans have the ability to multiply a single digit number to another single digit number through memorization.
 For example...

    * 3\*4 is 12 (3+3+3+3)
    * 1\*9 is 9  (9)